armory/docs/content/en/cd-as-a-service/tutorials/deploy-demo-app.md

 linktitle: Deploy a Demo App
 exclude_search: true
 description: >
-  Learn how to deploy a demo app to a Kubernetes cluster using Armory Continuous Deployments-as-a-Service.
+  Learn how to deploy a demo app to a Kubernetes cluster using Armory Continuous Deployment-as-a-Service.
 ---

 ## Objectives